aa18514/Python/netflix_regression/readme.md

 ## Running the application

-use verbosity (-v/-vv/-vvv) to switch between naive linear regression, regression with L2 regularization and regression with transformed <br> features with regularization <br>
+use verbosity (-v/-vv/-vvv) to switch between naive linear regression, regression with L2 regularization and regression with transformed features with regularization <br>

 ## Dataset

 Dataset consits of 671 users and 9066 movies <br>